tinkercademy-bootcamp/chat-project-haxxxil/exercise-2/README.md

 ## Learn Basics of Debugging in Your IDE

 - How do you enable debug mode in your IDE?
+  - In VS Code there is a Start Debugging option and a configuration file for build and debug options which I can use to start debugger.
 - In debug mode, how do you add a watch?
 - In debug mode, how do you add a breakpoint?
 - In debug mode, how do you step through code?